The Roots of Performance Disparity in Multilingual Language Models: Intrinsic Modeling Difficulty or Design Choices?: Linguistic Properties

 \subsection{Syntactic Features}

 Syntactic features describe how languages organize words into phrases and clauses, including word order, case marking, and dependency structure.
-Syntax and morphology often provide alternative encodings for the same grammatical distinctions: a language may rely more on word order or more on overt marking (case, agreement) to signal roles and relations while preserving overall communicative efficiency~\citep{sinnemaki-2008-tradeoff, lian-etal-2023-communication, levshina2021cross, fedzechkina2017balancing, mollica2021forms}.
+Syntax and morphology often provide alternative encodings for the same grammatical distinctions: a language may rely more on word order or more on overt marking (case, agreement) to signal roles and relations while preserving overall communicative efficiency~\citep{sinnemaki-2008-tradeoff, lian-etal-2023-communication, levshina2021cross, fedzechkina2017balancing}.
 In humans, these trade-offs influence which cues must be tracked rather than creating a global difficulty hierarchy.

-For LMs, syntactic variation affects surprisal and perplexity, but effects are typically smaller and more indirect than morphology or tokenization~\citep{mielke-etal-2019-kind, botha2014compositional, limisiewicz2024myte, miaschi2021makes, pimentel2021surprisal}.
-Feature-based analyses typically find that syntactic typology explains less variance than tokenization or lexical measures, with the largest effects occurring when critical syntactic cues rely on morphemes that subword tokenizers fragment~\citep{mielke-etal-2019-kind, park-etal-2021-morphology}.

-Case marking illustrates this interaction: under standard BPE, languages with productive case systems show higher surprisal, but morphology-aware segmentation reduces the gap by segmenting case morphemes more consistently, increasing their effective frequency and preserving cues for syntactic roles~\citep{park-etal-2021-morphology}.
+The evidence on the effects of word order and syntactic variation on language modelling difficulty remains mixed~\citep{mielke-etal-2019-kind, miaschi2021makes}, and syntax is generally less investigated than morphology and tokenization in this context.
+Analyses based on typological features typically find that syntactic typology explains less variance in surprisal and perplexity than tokenization or lexical measures, with the largest effects occurring when critical syntactic cues rely on morphemes that subword tokenizers fragment~\citep{mielke-etal-2019-kind}.
+Case marking illustrates this interaction: under standard BPE, languages with productive case systems show higher surprisal, but morphology-aware segmentation reduces the gap by segmenting case morphemes more consistently ~\citep{park-etal-2021-morphology}, increasing their effective frequency and preserving cues for syntactic roles.
 Word order effects are mixed: basic order alone is not a reliable predictor of perplexity~\citep{mielke-etal-2019-kind}, and reducing word-order-specific encoding can improve cross-lingual adaptation~\citep{liu2021wordorder}.
-Probing studies show that models trained on rigid word-order languages rely on positional cues and struggle more with free-word-order languages, where morphological cues must be preserved~\citep{gulordava2018colorless, ravfogel2021counterfactual}.
-Dependency length adds another constraint: longer dependencies increase context requirements and interact with architectures biased toward English-like branching~\citep{gibson-1998-splt, futrell2015large, hewitt2019structural}.
+Dependency distance metrics or embedding depth could, in principle, affect language modelling difficulty, but to the best of our knowledge, they have not yet been studied in this context.